Ingenio0001/Rock-Paper-Scissor-Game/README.md

-Thanks for checking out this front-end coding challenge.

-This project is live on https://rpsbyboluwatife.000webhostapp.com

 ## The challenge

 The challenge is to build out this Rock, Paper, Scissors game and get it looking as close to the design as possible.